National Lottery Lotto results for tonight, Wednesday August 24, 2022

 Just make sure you’ve bought your ticket by 7.30pm.

-The National Lottery’s Lotto draw tonight is a double rollover – with a jackpot of £7.1million.
+The National Lottery’s Lotto draw tonight is a triple rollover – with a jackpot of £8.5million.

 What are you waiting for?
 Just get your ticket before 7.30pm and get straight here for those Lotto results!